MaptimeAlpes/MaptimeAlpes.github.io/_posts/en/tuts/2016-06-09-velo-isere.markdown

 ~~~

 # Addresses
 In order to create a route, we need two points: start and end.
-We have the start (our geolocation), and for the end, we are going to use [BAN](https://adresse.data.gouv.fr/) (la Base Addresse National Française).
+We have the start (our geolocation), and for the end, we are going to use [BAN](https://adresse.data.gouv.fr/) (la Base Addresse National française).

-We are going to use the getJSON function, and log the results to the console sp we can explore them.
+We are going to use the getJSON function, and log the results to the console so we can explore them.
 (Feel free to delete the "getUserLocation();" line in script.js - we'll use it later.)

 Add jQuery to index.html, right after the style.css reference